JuliaLang/julia/doc/src/manual/performance-tips.md

 memory of `f(x)`, because each `*` and `+` operation in `f(x)` allocates
 a new temporary array and executes in a separate loop.
-In this example `f.(x)` is as fast as `fdot(x)` but in many contexts it is more convenient to just sprinkle some dots in your expressions rather than defining a separate function for each vectorized operation.
+In this example `f.(x)` is as fast as `fdot(x)` but in many contexts it is more convenient to sprinkle some dots in your expressions than to define a separate function for each vectorized operation.

 ## [Consider using views for slices](@id man-performance-views)